European pharmaceutical industry response to COVID-19

 Through its scientific expertise in infectious disease and proprietary antibody discovery technology, AstraZeneca has rapidly mobilized its research efforts to discovering novel coronavirus-neutralising antibodies as a treatment to prevent COVID-19 disease.

-A latest announcement regards the collaboration with the University of Oxford on the global development and distribution of the University’s potential recombinant adenovirus vaccine aimed at preventing COVID-19 infection from SARS-CoV-2 (link).
+AstraZeneca is collaborating with the University of Oxford on the global development and distribution of the University’s potential recombinant adenovirus vaccine aimed at preventing COVID-19 infection from SARS-CoV-2 (link).
 The collaboration aims to bring to patients the potential vaccine being developed at the University of Oxford.
 Under the agreement, AstraZeneca would be responsible for development and worldwide manufacturing and distribution of the vaccine.
+The phase I/II interim results for AZD1222 confirmed that the vaccine was tolerated and showed robust immune responses against the SARS-CoV-2 virus in all evaluated participants.

 AstraZeneca is also donating nine million face masks to support health care workers around the world as they respond to the COVID-19 global pandemic.
 The company has partnered with the World Economic Forum’s COVID Action Platform, created with the support of the World Health Organization, to identify countries in greatest need.